Why have you changed the site? What was wrong with the old one?

 What’s happened to the Your Programmes feature?

-We’ll be adding more features to the watchlist over the coming weeks.
+We’ll be adding more features to the Watchlist over the coming mpnths.
 We’ll soon give you the option to follow your favourite people - actors, directors, writers - and see next time they are on TV, or where you can find them on demand.

 Why do you no longer offer the pop-up option in the listings?

 Most websites are moving away from the use of pop-up windows as they aren’t very search-engine-friendly and also don’t work well with new web browsers on tablets, phones and so on.
 Research also shows that users are often more comfortable with using the back button rather than having multiple pop-up windows.

 Where have the VideoPlus+ numbers gone?

 VideoPlus+ charges us to include its numbers.
 Our research shows that not many of our users use them any more so we’ve decided not to renew our licence.
 If we discover there is a bigger demand than we had anticipated, then we may look at reintroducing them.

 Yes, simply enter the email address that you registered with and your existing password.
 We’ll also give you the option to provide some additional details and to customise your channels the first time you sign in.